whitaker-io/machine/docs/06_Publisher.md

-`Transmit` is possibly the most important part of the `Stream` in that it is the outlet of data.
-Every branch of the `Stream` must either be `Link`'ed back to a previous section or must end in a `Transmit`.
+`Publish` is possibly the most important part of the `Stream` in that it is the outlet of data.
 It is important to note that `error`'s returned here are logged only.

 ```golang
   m := NewStream("unique_id1",